Ready for Melomakarona?

 - 1 orange zest

-Once the syrup gets a boil, we remove it from the fire and add the Agave syrup.
+- Once the syrup gets a boil, remove it from the fire and add the Agave syrup.
 Stir and let the syrup cool down completely.

-Put all the ingredients except flour and semolina into a large bowl and mix them with a good wire.
+- Put the juices, oil, sugar, spices powder, soda, orange zest (except flour and semolina) into a large bowl and mix them with a good wire.
+(Liquid mixture).

-In another bowl mix the flour with semolina
+- In another bowl mix the flour with semolina (Solids mixture).

-Add the liquid mixture with to the mixture with the solids and mix very gently with the hands for very little (8-10 seconds) to avoid damaging the mixture.
+- Add the liquid mixture to the solids mixture and mix very gently with the hands for very little (8-10 seconds) to avoid damaging the mixture.

 - Do not overmix the dough.